pingcap/docs/vector-search-improve-performance.md

 # Improve Vector Search Performance

-TiDB Vector Search allows you to perform Approximate Nearest Neighbor (ANN) queries that search for results similar to an image, document and so on.
+TiDB Vector Search enables you to perform Approximate Nearest Neighbor (ANN) queries that search for results similar to an image, document, or other input.
 To improve the query performance, review the following best practices.

 <CustomContent platform="tidb">